martingrossmann/fritz-go/README.md

 # fritz-go

-Access online counter information without TR064 using Golang.
+Access online counter information without TR064 using Golang and stores the result in a CSV file.

+At the moment the counter data from the day before are stored in the CSV according the following format:

+``
+<date in ISO layout>, <data received in MB>, <data sent in MB>
+``

 ## Why not TR064?
 TR064 is a great protocol to interact with your Fritz.Box.
 Unfortunately in case of online counter metrics like sent and recieved traffic data TR064 has limitations.